PROGRESS IN MOTION

 Early members have long recognized the need for effective training materials as they worked with potential employees.
 Early efforts included the production of a videotape illustrating various tasks to be performed by employees.
 Discussion of the correct way as well as the results of incorrect procedures was discussed.

 The name of this first videotape became "Safety is an attitude."
-The organizations members realized that safety wasn’t something that should be taught to employees but was something that everyone associated with the harvesting business must be conscious of each and every day.
+The organization's members realized that safety wasn’t something that should be taught to employees but was something that everyone associated with the harvesting business must be conscious of each and every day.

 It simply had to be constantly on our mind during everything we did, and simply had to become everyone’s attitude at all times.
 In addition, it becomes everyone’s job to police the rest of the crew as all phases of the harvesting business is being conducted.

 Furthermore, the organization developed a second, more complete video taping with associated written test questions.
-Many harvesters use the training tape and questions to share with their employees their particular company policy regarding various tasks of the overall process.
+Many harvesters used the training tape and questions to share with their employees their particular company policy regarding various tasks of the overall process.

 CDL (Commercial Drivers License) requirements have necessitated time allotted to train truck drivers and to explain safety as well as company expectations.